Colin-Suckow/FogStation/README.md

 ### Headless mode

-Passing the ` -h ` flag will start Vaporstation in headless mode.
+Passing the ` -h ` flag will start FogStation in headless mode.
 In headless mode the GUI is not shown and the frame limiter is disabled.
 This mode is useful for running test programs.

 ### GDB debugging
-Vaporstation supports a small subset of the GDB protocol.
-Pass the ` -g ` flag at launch and Vaporstation will wait for a GDB connection at port ` 4444 ` after initialization.
+FogStation supports a small subset of the GDB protocol.
+Pass the ` -g ` flag at launch and FogStation will wait for a GDB connection at port ` 4444 ` after initialization.
 Breakpoints, instruction stepping and memory/register access are implemented.
 Be careful when stepping the CPU because going too far without resuming execution can cause the processor to fall out of sync with the rest of the system.
 Debugging works in both GUI and headless mode

 ### GPU call debugger
 This tool displays a list of every gpu call that has been sent during the current frame.
 Selecting a specific gpu call will show which area of VRAM was affected by the call.